 All volunteers receive training on suggested ways to answer the phone, where to find different kinds of information, and Central Office guidelines on what we can and cannot do.
 There are also written procedures and guides, and lists of local AA members who are available to take people to meetings or talk with them over the phone.

 AA members who may not be able to work in the office or serve as a Night Owl can help in another way, by making themselves available for the direct Twelfth-Step work we do, like giving rides to meetings or talking with newcomers by phone or over coffee.

 The CDCO has several service positions available for those who would like to put their gratitude to work.
-If you are interested in volunteering, please read the CDCO Volunteer Information Flyer and fill out the CDCO Volunteer Sign-up form.
+If you are interested in volunteering, please click the button above.

 12th Step and E-Z Rider Service

 12th Step service is vital to an A.A. member’s continuing spiritual development and often involves talking on the phone with an alcoholic or going on a 12th Step call with another A.A. to share your experience, strength and hope with somebody who has called CDCO looking for help.

 — A group 12th Step sign-up sheet can be found here.